shawngraham/cdh2020/content/en/docs/4-assessment.md

 ...5/5 would be an A, 4/5 would be a B, 3/5 would be a C, 2/5 a D.

 {{< alert theme="info" >}}
-In this example, based on my consideration of Joe Q Student's evidence and the feedback I'd written him over the six weeks, it seemed to me that he did what he needed to do (satisfactorily) for 3 out of the 5 outcomes and so earned a C. However, his exit ticket might bring him up.
+In this example, based on my consideration of Jo Q Student's evidence and the feedback I'd written to her over the six weeks, it seemed to me that she did what she needed to do (satisfactorily) for 3 out of the 5 outcomes and so earned a C. However, her exit ticket might bring him up.
 {{< /alert >}}

 ### Percentage Breakdown